 Your application packet must contain:

-A copy of your driver’s license or passport
+• A copy of your Driver’s License or Passport

 Within 2 weeks of receiving your application packet the Intern Manager will review it.
 The best applicants will then be contacted to schedule an interview session.

 During your interview session you will take a tour of the sanctuary, shadow interns and volunteers, stay in intern housing if available (if not available the applicant must book a hotel and transportation to the sanctuary at their own expense), and interview with members of the Big Cat Rescue Intern Selection Committee.

-After your interview session a criminal background check will be performed.
+After completion of your interview session a criminal background check will be performed.
 If you pass the criminal background check, you will hear from us within 3-4 weeks and will be notified as to whether or not you have been accepted.
 You will then be given a list of internship start dates to choose from.

-Big Cat Rescue Intern Intake Manager
+Chelsea Feeny, Big Cat Rescue Intern Intake Manager

-12802 Easy Street
+12802 Easy Street – Tampa, FL 33625